Making Sausage

 Making home made sausages is easier than you might think BUT like most meats handle them with care!

 Making sausage can be as simple and buying ground beef, pork, turkey or lamb from the local supermarket and mixing in some herbs and spices, making patties and cooking them.
+I did it that way for years!

 Or